All Products

 • Tables that use the Kafka or RabbitMQ engine are not supported for migration.
 You must delete these tables before the upgrade.

-• To reduce the impact of the upgrade on your business, perform the following validations before you start the upgrade.
+• To reduce the impact of the upgrade on your services, perform the following validations before you start the upgrade.

 • Compatibility and performance validation: Validate differences in the features, syntax, and performance of write and query operations.

 • Upgrade duration validation: The instance restarts multiple times during the version upgrade.
-Some instances may take a long time to restart because of many databases, tables, or partitions (Parts).
+Some instances may take a long time to restart because they have many databases, tables, or partitions (Parts).

 For more information about how to perform the validation, see Validate version compatibility.